-A special permit application fee of $60.00 shall be paid to the District, of which $5.00 shall be paid to the Department of Environmental Quality.
+*Special Permit A special permit application fee of $60.00 paid to CPNRD, of which $5.00 shall be paid to NDEQ.

-The annual renewal fee of $20.00 shall be paid to the District, of which $2.00 shall be paid to the Department of Environmental Quality.
+*Annual Renewal The annual renewal fee is $20.00 and is to be paid to CPNRD, of which $2.00 is paid to NDEQ.

-An emergency permit application fee of $500.00 shall be paid to the District, of which $10.00 shall be paid to the Department of Environmental Quality.
+*Emergency Permit An emergency permit application fee is $500.00 to be paid to CPNRD, of which $10.00 is paid to NDEQ.

 EQUIPMENT; STANDARDS; INSTALLATION